 FIN 12090 Special Topics in Finance (3) This course explores unique finance topics and is designed to enhance the finance education of the student.
 Lab fee may be required.
-Prerequisite: varies by topic offered.
+Prerequisite: Permission of instructor and Dean of The School of Business & Entrepreneurship.

 FIN 22090 Special Topics in Finance (3) This course explores unique finance topics and is designed to enhance the finance education of the student.
 Lab fee may be required.
-Prerequisite: varies by topic offered.
+Prerequisite: Permission of instructor and Dean of The School of Business & Entrepreneurship.